 Teaching English to Speakers of Other Languages (TESOL)

-As the world becomes more interconnected, it is increasingly important to build connections through language.
 Teaching English to Speakers of Other Languages (TESOL) is a six-course minor that provides essential training for the challenging task of teaching the English language at home or abroad in private language schools, community centers or bilingual programs, and in other contexts that do not require state certification.
 The Linguistics Program also offers a ten-course Linguistics Major-TESOL concentration.

 A minor in TESOL incorporates important pedagogical training that prepares you to teach English with both cultural and linguistic sensitivity.
 This minor opens doors to opportunities to travel, live and work around the globe.